OsmanBil/Ethermancer/README.md

 - Bot Dashboard with Shop: An Angular-based dashboard where users can manage their bot settings, view trading analytics, and purchase additional features or services.
 - Backend: Powered by Node.js, it handles the core logic, trading algorithms, and integrates with various crypto exchanges.

+**Note:** Currently, the bot integration is not yet implemented, and the dashboard displays only example data.
+Additionally, the shop functionality is only simulated at this stage.

+For detailed information on App_dependencies, Infrastructure, and Pipeline, please refer to the documentation in the Doc folder.

 Website-Link: http://ethermancer-website.s3-website-us-east-1.amazonaws.com/